Glenn Michibata: Professional career – doubles

 Michibata had more success as a doubles player.
 Much of this success came with fellow Canadian Grant Connell, including four titles.
 In 1990, Michibata and Connell were finalists at the Australian Open.
-Michibata's highest doubles ranking was #5 on 8 July 1991 after he and Connell reached the semifinals of both the French Open and Wimbledon.
+Michibata's highest doubles ranking was #5 on 8 July 1991 after he and Connell reached the semifinals of both the French Open and Wimbledon Championships.
 Coincidentally, they lost both of these semifinals to John Fitzgerald and Anders Järryd.